jnakos01/nyc_taxi_demand/README.md

 Before running, data should contain 3 non empty subfolders: 'import_csvs', 'ny_boroughs', 'processing_info'.

 Step 3: Click 'run all' in each notebook in order: import, taxi_preprocessing, subway_preprocessing, weather_preprocessing, analysis, then modelling.

-A report on the findings is saved as "report.pdf".